jamriska/braceless/README.md

 # Braceless C++

 Braceless C++ lets you write C++ using indentation instead of braces.
-It transpiles to standard C++ and comes with wrappers for Clang, GCC, MSVC, and Emscripten.
+It transpiles to standard C++ and comes with wrappers for Clang, GCC and MSVC.
 It is backwards compatible with regular C++ and you can freely mix indentation and braces in the same source file.
 Trailing semicolons and parentheses in control structures are optional.

 <table>
 <tr>